sweetim/how-to-rust/README.md

 - state machine
     - object oriented approach
     - rust type approach
     - behavior tree
 - splitting of module
     - single file (monofile)
     - splitting into multiple modules
+- splitting to subcrates
+    - motivation
+        - the codebase gets too big and compilation time becomes long, subcrates are separate compilation units that can enhance speed
+        - using procedural macros, because procedural macros can only work from a separate crate
 - FFI
     - nodejs
     - c++
+    - Python integration (PyO3)
 - application using rust
     - blockchain
     - webserver